Deformations of $\mathrm{G}_2$-instantons on nearly $\mathrm{G}_2$ manifolds: Instantons on homogeneous nearly manifolds

-For three out of the four considered normal homogeneous spaces the canonical connection is rigid as an $H$-connection.
+\textbf{Summary of the results}: For three out of the four considered normal homogeneous spaces the canonical connection is rigid as an $H$-connection.
 As a $\G2$-connection the canonical connection has a non-trivial infinitesimal deformation space except for the round $S^7$.
 Summing up all the results found above we get the following theorem.

 \begin{thm} The infinitesimal deformation space for the canonical connection on the four normal homogeneous nearly $\G2$ spaces $G/H$ when the structure group is $H$ or $\G2$ is isomorphic to \bgroup \arraystretch{1}